packetfocus/RubyOSINT/README.md

 * pulled the target URLs from the main .rb code and added to list.txt (alanjones)
 * added ability to call options from CLI. (alanjones)
 * added new support to list.txt.
 (Sonicwall, Magneto, various admin portals)
+* Split out URL checks into individual text documents to make more modular, and environment  specific as needed.